ybiquitous/runners/README.md

 ## Supported analyzers

-Each analyzer can be available as a Docker image.
+All analyzers are provided as a Docker image.

 *(in alphabetical order)*